ashishtayal89/mernguide/README.md

 > Access : this.textInput.current

-> Use In : Class Components
+> Use In : Class Components.
+But can also be used in functional component.

 Refs are created using `React.createRef()` and attached to React elements via the `ref` attribute.
 Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the component.